 The University of Toronto will offer one course in South Africa.
 This course is worth one full-year credit and is contingent on adequate enrolment.

-RSM395Y0 Special Topics: Inclusive Consulting with Micro-Enterprises
+MGT396Y0 Special Topics: Inclusive Consulting with Micro-Enterprises

 Students, in small teams, will learn by working collaboratively on consulting engagements with their micro-entrepreneur.
 Students will work with a local consulting firm, Reciprocity, which has experience working with other North American universities.
 Prior to starting the engagements, students will learn about the work context as well as about consulting processes and techniques.
 The students’ performance will be assessed through written journals, course contribution, a take-home exam, and the consulting engagement reports.
 The program will not only ground the students’ content knowledge but will provide the opportunity to develop transferable skills in analysis and consulting.

 Ann Armstrong, PhD, has had a long connection with the Rotman School of Management, both as a student and faculty member.
 Her PhD is in organizational behaviour.
 Ann has particular interest in change management and sustainability.
 Her research focuses on social enterprises as agents of change.
 She publishes on a broad range of topics from creativity in teaching to social return on investment.
 Ann is also the co-author of several texts and has been recognized for her teaching.
 Since 2015, Ann and her U of T students have partnered with Reciprocity to work with numerous township micro-enterprises in Cape Town.